Call for Abstracts

 The Results and Discussion sections present and discuss the research results, respectively.
 They are often usefully combined into one section, however, because readers can seldom make sense of results alone without accompanying interpretation — they need to be told what the results mean.

 The Conclusion section presents the outcome of the work by interpreting the findings at a higher level of abstraction than the Discussion and by relating these findings to the motivation stated in the Introduction.
-Explain the significance of your findings / outcomes and future implications of the results.
+Explain the significance of your findings/outcomes and future implications of the results.

 The following review criteria will be used:

-Relevance of the proposed work to the field of biomaterials (research and education)
+The relevance of the proposed work to the field of biomaterials (research and education)

 Clarity and scope of the study aim/hypothesis